-Opting for lens implants for cataract surgery may help correct other refractive problems at the same time.
-Dr Melissa Wong, Consultant, Cataract and Comprehensive Ophthalmology Department, Singapore National Eye Centre (SNEC), explains how this works.
+Opting for lens implants for cataract surgery may also help correct other refractive problems.
+Dr Melissa Wong, Senior Consultant, Cataract & Comprehensive Ophthalmology Department, Singapore National Eye Centre (SNEC), explains more.

 Mr Lee, a retiree and an avid golfer first started having "slightly poorer vision" four years ago.
 He could still carry on with his daily activities and did not see the need for an operation.
 However after a year and a half, he had difficulty driving and while playing golf, he missed his swings.